storacha/specs/invocation.md

 If `input` field is not present, it is implicitly a `unit` represented as empty map.

-### 3.2.4 Metadata
+### 3.2.5 Metadata

 The OPTIONAL `meta` field MAY be used to include human-readable descriptions, tags, execution hints, resource limits, and so on.
 If present, the `meta` field MUST contain a map with string keys.
 The contents of the map are left undefined to encourage extensible use.

 If `meta` field is not present, it is implicitly a `unit` represented as an empty map.

-### 3.2.5 Proofs
+### 3.2.6 Nonce

-The `prf` field MUST contain links to any UCANs that provide the authority to perform the task.
-All of the outermost proofs MUST either
+If present, the OPTIONAL `nnc` field MUST include a random nonce expressed in ASCII.
+This field ensures that multiple invocations are unique.

-1. Set `aud` fields to the [Executor]'s DID and `iss` field set to the [Invoker]'s DID, allowing Executor to (re)delegate enclosed capabilities.
+### 3.2.7 Proofs

-2. Set `aud` field to the [Invoker]'s DID, preventing Executor from (re)delegating enclosed capabilities.
+The `prf` field MUST contain links to any UCANs that provide the authority to perform this task.
+All of the outermost proofs MUST have `aud` field set to the [Executor]'s DID.
+All of the outmost proofs MUST have `iss` field set to the [Invoker]'s DID.

 ## 3.3 DAG-JSON Examples